 I am a historian of western Europe and the Mediterranean, primarily during the high and late Middle Ages.
 Much of my research tries to understand how law and society interact with each other, especially where legal norms conflict with social practices.
 Another strand of my research explores the history of economic life and economic thought, especially medieval debates over usury and moneylending.
 I have also written on the circulation of goods, people, and ideas in the medieval Mediterranean.

 Born and raised in western Canada, I did my undergraduate and doctoral work at Harvard University, earning an MPhil in Medieval History from the University of Cambridge along the way.
 Before coming to Stanford, I was a Junior Fellow at the Harvard Society of Fellows.
-To find out more about me, check out this Q&A in the Stanford Daily!

 “Les maîtres parisiens et les Juifs (fin XIIIe siècle): Perspectives nouvelles sur un dossier d’avis concernant le regimen judaeorum.”
-Journal des Savants 2016:2 (2016), 97-138.
+Journal des Savants 2016:2 (2016), 97-138. [link]

-“Canon law and the problem of expulsion: The origins and interpretation of Usurarum voraginem (VI 5.5.1),” Zeitschrift der Savigny-Stiftung für Rechtsgeschichte 130, Kanonistische Abteilung 99 (2013), 129-161.
+“Canon law and the problem of expulsion: The origins and interpretation of Usurarum voraginem (VI 5.5.1),” Zeitschrift der Savigny-Stiftung für Rechtsgeschichte 130, Kanonistische Abteilung 99 (2013), 129-161. [link]